mokaddesh-cefalo/assignment/README.md

 #Query Parameter:

-    *column-name, Type: string, Default value : publishedDate *page-number, Type: integer($int32), Default value : 0
+    *sort, Type: string, Default value : publishedDate *page, Type: integer($int32), Default value : 0 *limit, Type: integer($int32), Default value : 3

 #Description:

     *Provide ‘Accept’ headers application/json for json response, application/xml for xml type response
-    *‘page-number’ for number of page in pagination, default value is ‘0’ *‘column-name’ for name of Story table column which will be for sorting, default value is ‘publishedDate’
+    *‘page’ for number of page in pagination, default value is 0 *‘limit’ for number of stories in a page, default value is 3 *‘sort’ for name of Story table column which will be used for sorting, default value is ‘publishedDate’

 ###User Class Information